theadityarajofficial/theadityarajofficial/README.md

 - 👋 Hi, I’m Aditya Raj
 - 👀 I’m interested in App Development
+- 🌱 I’m currently pursuing B.Tech in Computer Science & Engineering [Artificial Intelligence and Machine Learning]
-- 🌱 I’m currently learning Java with DSA and System Design
+- I'm also improving my skills in Java with DSA and System Design
+- I have completed course of Java on Infosys SpringBoard

 <!---